qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Add id variables to User and have Member and Employee override getId() methods

-Separate database operations from business logic for SRP Broke down transactions interface into seperate interfaces
+Separate database operations from business logic for SRP Broke down transactions interface into separate interfaces

+Updated Transactions.java by removing Transactions interface and update DBBookManager, DBLoanManager, and DBUserManager to implement separate interfaces.
+...implements Addable<T Obj>, Removable, Searchable, Listable

+Separate logger function from DBManager classes (Book, Loan, User) Update DBBookManager, DBLoanManager, and DBUserManager to use new logger interface by creating new logger object.